 The distribution of ISCO occupations among the employed population reveals differences between those with and without a migration background but also among those from the first, second and subsequent generations.

 The first generation is significantly less represented than other population groups in intermediate occupations and administrative jobs.
 This group, however, is significantly more represented among operators and assemblers, and unskilled workers.

-Compared with people with another migration status, those from the second or subsequent generations are over-represented in administrative jobs.
-With regard to services and sales workers, the rates are similar for both first and second-generation migrants and higher than in the population with no migration background.
+Compared with people with another migration status, those from the second or subsequent generations are over-represented in intermediate occupations and administrative jobs.
+With regard to trade workers and labourers, the rates are similar for both first and second-generation migrants and higher than in the population with no migration background.

 The population without a migration background shows significantly higher rates than other migration statuses in agricultural workers, among whom this population is represented four times more than the population with a migration background.

 The distribution of occupations among the population by nationality adds further elements for analysis.
 Swiss nationals are more represented than other nationality groups in intermediate occupations, administrative work and among agricultural workers.

-Citizens of other European countries on the other hand have particularly low rates among directors and chief executives and in intellectual and scientific occupations.
+Citizens of other European countries have particularly low rates among intellectual and scientific occupations.
 They dominate, however, among trade workers and labourers and among operators and assemblers.

 This indicator shows the percentage distribution of ISCO categories (1st ISCO level).
 ISCO is the international Standard Classification of Occupations.
 The distribution of employed persons according to this classification enables the focus to be placed on the types of occupations carried out.
 Generally speaking, the use of this occupation classification makes it possible to compare occupation statistics at international level.
 Due to its hierarchical organisation, the classification can be used for analyses of the population’s social structure.